-- Historical Background, including street layout and street names
+- General historical background, including information on street layout and street names

 - Houses and individual named buildings

 See the About page for more information on the general nature of this site.

 Each house, building, business, and family has its own page, with links to other information on this site and elsewhere.

 Navigating this site.
 You can find information in several ways.

 - Use the dropdown lists at the top of this page.
 The main categories refer to business names, named buildings, streets and biographies.
 A few pages are still placeholders, but they will include further details when the information is ready.

 - Use the search box near the top right of the screen.
 This search applies to everything on the site, including the blog posts and the general pages.